Can you use WordPress categories and tags to improve your website’s SEO? That is the question we will explore in this post.

 Now that we know what they are, let’s explore why WordPress taxonomies are an SEO issue.

-Archives Work as Landing Pages
+Archives Work as Landing Pages to Improve WordPress SEO

 As mentioned in the introduction, for every category or tag that’s actually in use on your website (meaning assigned to at least one piece of content), WordPress automatically creates an archive.
 Archives are simply a list of blog posts.
 However, unlike your main blog, they only list those pieces of content that are assigned to that category or tag.